loremipsumdonec/optimizely-testframework/posts/test_framework_for_net5/test_framework_for_net5_part_1.md

 > Don´t forget to create a database and update the connectionstring in the _appsettings.json_ or _appsettings.Development.json_

-An example of a solution that contains an empty Optimizely CMS 12 with an associated test project, you can find the complete project [here](https://github.com/loremipsumdonec/episerver-testframework/tree/posts/test_framework_for_net5/posts/test_framework_for_net5/example).
+An example of a solution that contains an empty Optimizely CMS 12 with an associated test project, you can find the complete project [here](https://github.com/loremipsumdonec/episerver-testframework/tree/main/posts/test_framework_for_net5/example).

 ![](./resources/created_a_test_project.png)

-If you start the web project, you will get a 404 error, which is not strange as there is no content, but if you look in the database, all tables and views will be there.
+If you start the web project, you will get a _404 error_, which is not strange as there is no content, but if you look in the database, all tables and views will be there.

+> Optimizely CMS 12 will automatically create and update the tables in the database, in version 11 and older this was handled with configuration in web.config.

 ![](./resources/started_project_and_database_has_tables.png)

 ## Let's start

-Now it's time to add the first test case where we are testing to start Episerver.
-We will need to use the `WebApplicationFactory<TEntryPoint>` class and use `Startup` from the web project as the entry point, you can find the code in the file [StartEpiserverTest.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/posts/test_framework_for_net5/posts/test_framework_for_net5/example/Lorem.Test/StartEpiserverTest.cs)
+Now it's time to add the first test case where we are testing to start Optimizely CMS.
+We will need to use the [WebApplicationFactory<TEntryPoint>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-5.0) class and use `Startup` from the web project as the entry point, you can find the code in the file [StartEpiserverTest.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/posts/test_framework_for_net5/posts/test_framework_for_net5/example/Lorem.Test/StartEpiserverTest.cs)

 ```csharp
 [Fact]